-5.14 Siding Spring Observatory - maintaining dark sky N/A
+5.14 Siding Spring Observatory - N/A

+maintaining dark sky

 5.15 Defence communications N/A

 facility

 5.16 Subdivision of, or dwellings N/A

 on, land in certain rural, residential

 or environmental protection zones

 5.17 Artificial waterbodies in N/A

 environmentally sensitive areas in

 areas of operation of irrigation

 corporations

 5.18 Intensive livestock agriculture N/A

 5.19 Pond-based, tank-based and N/A

 oyster aquaculture

 5.20 Standards that cannot be used N/A

 to refuse consent - playing and

 performing music

-5.21 Flood planning N/A - the site is not identified as flood prone land.
+5.21 Flood planning N/A - the subject site is not identified within Council's Flood

+Hazard Map.

 5.22 Special flood considerations N/A

 5.23 Public bushland N/A

 5.24 Farm stay accommodation N/A

 5.25 Farm gate premises N/A

 Part 6: Relevant Additional Local Provisions

 Provisions Comments

-6.1 Acid sulfate soils N/A - the site is not identified within the map
+6.1 Acid sulfate soils N/A - the site is not identified within the acid sulfate soils

+map.

 6.2 Earthworks The proposed excavation/fill works comply with Clause 6.2.

 The proposal is supported by a geotechnical report

 prepared by Ascent Geo.
 Refer to assessment under

 Heading 6.2 Earthworks.

 6.3 (Repealed) N/A

-6.4 Development on sloping land The site is identified as Area A Landslip Risk.
+6.4 Development on sloping land The site is identified within Areas A and B Landslip Risk.
 The

 development application is supported by a Geotechnical

 Report prepared by Ascent Geo.
 Refer to assessment under

 Heading 6.4 Development on Sloping Land.

 6.5 Coastline hazards N/A

 6.6 Erection of dwelling houses in N/A

 Zone C3 Environmental

 Management

-6.7 (Repealed) N/A
+6.7 (repealed) N/A

 6.8 Subdivision of certain land N/A

 6.9 Location of sex service N/A

 premises

 6.10 Development for the purposes N/A

 of secondary dwellings in zones R2

 and R3

 6.11 Affordable housing N/A

 Part 7: Dee Why Town Centre

 Provisions Comments

-7.1 to 7.14 N/A - the site is not located within Dee Why Town Centr
+7.1 to 7.14 N/A - the site is not located within Dee Why Town Centre

 Part 8: Frenchs Forest Precinct

 Provisions Comments

-8.1 to 8.11 N/A - the site is not located within the Frenchs Forest precinc
+8.1 to 8.11 N/A - the site is not located within the Frenchs Forest precinct.